 About the Author

-John D. Mayer is a professor of psychology at the University of New Hampshire and a key innovator in intelligence research.
-He has written more than 125 scientific articles, books, and psychological tests, including the internationally known Mayer-Salovey-Caruso Emotional Intelligence Test (MSCEIT ).
-He has lectured around the world and has appeared on NPR and BBC-TV.
-His work has been covered in The New York Times, Time, The Washington Post, and The New Republic.
-He lives in New Hampshire."
+John D. Mayer is a professor of psychology at the University of New Hampshire and is a key innovator in intelligence research.
+He has written more than 125 scientific articles, books, and psychological tests, including the internationally known Mayer-Salovey-Caruso Emotional Intelligence Test (MSCEIT™).
+He has lectured around the world, has blogged for Psychology Today, and has appeared on NPR and BBC TV.
+His work has been covered in The New York Times, Time, and The Washington Post.
+He lives in New Hampshire.

 “It's always exciting when an original psychological theory comes along, offering new perspectives on identity.
-In a crowded world where much depends on social interaction, such tools are irresistible…Mayer shines when recounting the history of psychology—colorfully detailing crucial studies, milestones, and observations."
+In a crowded world where much depends on social interaction, such tools are irresistible…Mayer shines when recounting the history of psychology--colorfully detailing crucial studies, milestones, and observations.” —Spirituality & Health